accesscode-2-2/Exercises/week_1_user-input_structs_loops_arrays.md

 - Which type of loop runs until its termination condition is true?
 - Which keyword can we use to skip to the next iteration of a loop?
 - Which data structure is used to stored elements of the same type?
+- What is the name of a user-defined type that can be defined

 ### Excercises: